 5G home broadband is the latest of many new ways the internet in the UK is speeding up to levels never before seen in this country.
 And with new products like Vodafone’s GigaCube hitting the market, it could be coming to you soon.

-Not only does the UK have full fibre to look forward to over the next several years, but a wide range of new options for ultrafast broadband — deemed 100Mbps+ by many providers, but defined as 300Mbps+ by Ofcom — is emerging all over the country.
+Not only does the UK have full fibre to look forward to over the next several years, but a wide range of new options for ultrafast broadband — which refers to speeds over 100Mbps — is emerging all over the country.

 Read our 5G home broadband guide for more detail on how it works.